 grave,

 beer with Harry outside at an elegant bakery.
-There were Smarte
+There were Smart

 our destination.
 Yet another beautiful old appearing city.